-

 Ranked as one of Money Magazine’s “10 best colleges for people who love the great outdoors,” UNH is the northeast’s premier academic setting for students pursuing careers in the booming outdoor industry.
 The outdoor leadership and management program at UNH is the oldest continually accredited outdoor leadership major in the country, with an excellent reputation and prominent alumni working in every aspect of the Outdoor Industry.

-- College outdoor program/wilderness orientation program director
+- College outdoor program director

-- Outdoor and experiential educator or therapist
+- Outdoor adventure educator

 - State or national park manager